-High school transcripts are required unless the student has completed a two-year program from a regionally accredited institution, which is acceptable toward a bachelor's degree.
-If a student has a cumulative grade point average of 2.0 or higher from an accredited two-year or four-year educational institution, credits from courses with a grade of C or above may be transferred.
+High school transcripts are required unless the student has completed a two-year program which is acceptable toward a bachelor's degree.
+If a student has a cumulative grade point average of 2.0 or higher from an accredited two-year or fouryear educational institution, credits from courses with a grade of C or above may be transferred.
 No more than 75 credits can be accepted from a two-year college.
 If a student has earned an Associate's or Bachelor's degree from an accredited two-year or four-year educational institution, credits from courses with a grade of D or higher may be transferred.